muravey3331/node-js-movies/README.md

-# TMovies!
+# Movies!
-## Single page application on ReactJS/Redux & NodeJS/Express
+Single page application on ReactJS/Redux & NodeJS/Express

 ## How to install
 1. Make sure that you have already installed NodeJS ([https://nodejs.org/](Node.js)) and MongoDB ([https://www.mongodb.com/](MongoDB));